 - I play infinite games with infinite players who know that the rules are undefined and the path forward not clear.
 (Source: James P. Carse)

 - I recognize the importance of being well-rested to good decision-making and doing quality work.
 I prioritize sleep and do not rely on stimulants to make up for a sleep deficit.

 - I operate with urgency while also not becoming a slave to the idea that “every second has an opportunity cost”.

 - I do not pursue busyness.
 Busyness is a sign of over-commitment and a warning sign for burnout.
 I leave margin in my life today (health, financial, time, etc.) so that I can let compounding do its job.
 (Source: Bill Johnson)

-- I recognize that some of these principles are at odds with each other and acknowledge that most of life’s richness is found in nuance and paradox.
+- I recognize that some of these principles are at odds with each other and acknowledge that most of life’s richness is found in nuance, context, and paradox.